Inspiral (horse)

 Inspiral (foaled 14 March 2019) is a British Thoroughbred racehorse.
-She was one of the leading two-year-olds in Europe in 2021 when she was unbeaten in four races including the Star Stakes, May Hill Stakes and Fillies' Mile.
+She was one of the leading two-year-olds in Europe in 2021 when she was unbeaten in four races, including the Fillies' Mile.
+As a three-year-old she won the Coronation Stakes and the Prix Jacques Le Marois, which she retained as a four-year-old in 2023, as well as winning the Sun Chariot Stakes.
+In November of that year, Inspiral won the Breeders' Cup Filly & Mare Turf and was awarded the Eclipse award as American Champion Female Turf Horse.

 Background

 Inspiral is a bay filly with a white blaze bred and owned by the Newmarket-based Cheveley Park Stud.
 She was sent into training with John and Thady Gosden at Clarehaven Stables.

 She was from the sixth crop of foals sired by Frankel, an undefeated racehorse whose other progeny have included Cracksman, Adayar, Soul Stirring and Hurricane Lane.
 Inspiral's dam Starscope won only one minor race but was a top-class performer who finished second in both the 1000 Guineas and the Coronation Stakes.
 Starscope's dam Moon Goddess was a half-sister to Medicean and a descendant of the broodmare Life Hill, making her a distant relative of Sherluck and Caro.